mixpanel/docs/pages/docs/features/advanced.md

 ![/14342458667924](/14342458667924.png)

 To modify the segment buckets, click on the **under-item** and the custom buckets model will open.
-Once you’ve made the changes, click **Apply**
+Once you've made the changes, click **Apply**

 To remove all grouping and revert to the default, open the custom buckets modal and click **Reset**